Norms in sinogram space and stability estimates for the Radon transform: Total variation in image and sinogram space

 which yields the assertion. \end{proof}

 \begin{remark} \rm From the proof of Theorem~\ref{th:main1} we may also conclude the well-known result that the ratio of diameter over perimeter, $\frac{\diam(K)}{|\chi_{K}|_{TV}}$, is between $\frac{1}{2\pi}$ and $1$.
 This has been named the Rosenthal-Szasz theorem \cite{Rosz,RoSzOrig,Bla}.
 From these references, one can also find examples when the inequalities are sharp.
 The lower bound $\frac{2}{\pi} |f|_{\TV} = \|R f\|_{\no}$ is achieved for the indicator function of $K$ being a ball, but also for any convex set of constant width (e.g., the Reuleaux triangle) (and only for them).
 This follows from the study of when the first inequality in \eqref{mean1} is sharp, namely when the integrand does not depend on $\theta$ (which means that the support of $Rf$ is independent of $\theta$ which means objects of constant width).
 Equality in the upper bound in \eqref{eq:main1}, i.e., $ |f|_{\TV} = \|R f\|_{\no} = 2 \diam(K)$ is not obtained by convex sets satisfying our assumptions, since by the triangle inequality, twice the diameter is always strictly less than the perimeter.
 However, for thin rectangular sets $K$ with side lengths $1$ and small $\epsilon$, the upper bound for $\|R f\|_{\no}$ is approached in the limit $\epsilon \to 0$ when the rectangle degenerates into a line. \end{remark}

-Let us now give some generalizations: The norm equivalence in \eqref{eq:main1} clearly also holds when $f$ satisfying \eqref{supp} is restricted to a finite-dimensional subspace because both expression define norms, and in finite dimensions all norms are equivalent.
+Let us now give some generalizations: The norm equivalence in \eqref{eq:main1} clearly also holds when $f$ satisfying \eqref{supp} is restricted to a finite-dimensional subspace, since both expression define norms, and in finite dimensions all norms are equivalent.
 The corresponding constant depends on the dimension.
-In the following special case we explicitly find the dimensional dependence.
+In the following special case, we explicitly find the dimensional dependence.